GlobalWebIndex/platform2.0-set-challenge/README.md

 ### Describe the test scenarios and automate them

 In this assigment you need to implement a E2E testing of your taste based on a preexisting micro application.
 Instructions on how to run the micro application can be found right below.
-Please take your time with the assignment, we think it should not take more than 6 hours.

 ### `My Charts` Micro application